 Challenge 1: The mutton-withered, broad-backed horse

-The problem that mutton withers create in saddle fitting is that most saddles are built with normal withers in mind.
-The withers help keep the saddle in place, creating a ridge.
-A broad-backed horse will probably take a wide saddle, but be aware that those with very wide twists can be uncomfortable for the rider, Easy Fit Saddles are designed with a shim in the seat, the thicker the shim the narrower the effect of a wide horse and saddle will feel.
+Typically mutton withers go hand-in-hand with a broad back.
+A broad-backed horse will probably take a wider saddle, but be aware that those with a wide tree can be uncomfortable for the rider.
+Easy Fit Saddles are designed with a shimmable seat.
+The thicker the shim under the rider’s seat, the narrower the seat/saddle feels.

-Note that many round-barreled horses are also short in the back so consider round-skirted Western saddles over square skirts if that’s the case for yours.
+Many round-barrelled horses are also short in the back, so consider round-skirted Western saddles over square skirts if that’s the case for yours.

-Many Thoroughbreds and their crosses, Appendix Quarter Horses and other athletic riding types sport high, sharp “shark” withers that make saddle fitting a challenge.
-Abnormally high withers can actually improve your horse’s performance because of its increased ability to lengthen its stride.
-This means that once you get the right saddle fit, your horse will stride out more and be freer moving.
+Many Thoroughbreds and their crosses, Appendix Quarter Horses, and other athletic riding types sport high, sharp “shark” withers that challenge saddle fitting.
+Abnormally high withers can improve your horse’s performance because of its increased ability to lengthen its stride.
+Once you get the right saddle fit, your horse will stride out more and be more accessible in its movements.
 Getting the right fit is easier for a high-withered horse because the symptom is more common than other hard-to-fit conformations.
 Many of these horses have withers that taper into a broad, athletic back with a well-sprung normal rib cage.
 Picking a narrow saddle by only measuring the angle and width at the wither on this kind of horse will probably cause pain because, for these horses, the angle at the rear of the bars will not fit.
 The idea that it’s OK to fit a saddle too wide and then pad it up is erroneous.
-It’s just as uncomfortable on the horse as a saddle that’s too narrow.
+It’s just as uncomfortable on the horse, like a saddle that’s too narrow.

-Horses of just about any breed, age or gender can be found in this category.
-They can look like a bulldog from the front, with a concave pocket behind his shoulders and a fairly average back.
-Getting a saddle to fit him was tough.
-Your horse might be young and still growing or getting back into condition, either way, his back could change.
-In general smaller horses mature faster than larger, all horses will put on muscle as they mature and are working.
-Ideally, a horse should be in their normal fit working condition, but you need to be honest about what that is.
-A young horse started in an ill-fitting saddle will affect the way they move and develop, continuing to work in an ill-fitting saddle could permanently change their way of going, but they need to be worked to reach their full potential.
+Horses of any breed, age, or gender can be found in this category.
+Your horse might be young and still growing or getting back into condition; either way, his back could change.
+In general, smaller horses mature faster than larger ones.
+All horses will put on muscle as they mature and work.
+Ideally, before a horse is fitted with a new saddle, it should be in its normal fit working condition, but you must be honest about that.
+A young horse started in an ill-fitting saddle will affect how they move and develop.
+Continuing to work in an ill-fitting saddle could permanently change their way of going.

 Challenge 4: Sway Backed

-The goal of saddle fitting is to have the rider’s weight evenly distributed.
-This is especially crucial for swayback horses, as too much pressure on their already weak ligaments can cause kissing spine.
-Building a saddle to fit their shape can help them, but could make the problem worse.
-Best to get some X-rays as well as a veterinary check.
-Lots of pads out there to help with this problem but again padding just hides the problem, lots of riders end up with a really thick pad in the wrong place.
+Fitting a saddle on a horse with an extremely swayed back (extreme rock) is challenging because the tree may only make contact front and back and not in the middle.
+This is referred to as bridging.
+The goal of saddle fitting is to distribute the rider’s weight evenly.
+The horse may have weak ligaments in their back and too much pressure on the ligaments can cause a kissing spine.
+Building a saddle to fit their shape or shimming under the middle of the saddle can help them if the sway back is not extreme, but it could worsen the problem if it is.
+It is best to get some X-rays as well as a veterinary check.
+Lots of riders end up with a thick pad in the wrong place.

-The problem area for a short backed horse comes in the length of the bars of the saddle tree and the length of the skirt.
+The problem area for a short-backed horse comes in the length of the bars of the saddle tree and the length of the skirt.
 The saddle tree or skirt should in no way interfere with the movement of the horse’s hip.
-After the last rib (look for the change in the way the hair lies on the side of your horse, follow that up to the spine) or 18th vertebra the vertebra changes from being attached to ribs to being attached to a bone that looks like aeroplane wings.
-The spine ahead of this junction moves differently than the spine behind and some horses are very sensitive to this difference in movement.
-There should be no pressure from the saddle behind this junction, the bar and skirt should flair up and away.
-The skirts can float behind not applying pressure be can be so long that the hip can push the saddle up into the wither with each stride and or as they turn and the back shortens on one side.
+After the last rib (to find the last rib, look for the change in how the hair lies on the side of your horse; follow that up to the spine) or 18th vertebra, the vertebra changes from being attached to ribs to being attached to a bone that looks like airplane wings.
+The spine ahead of this junction moves differently than the spine behind, and some horses are susceptible to this difference in movement.
+There should be no pressure from the saddle behind this junction; the bar and skirt should flair up and away.
+The skirts can float behind, not applying pressure.
+But beware, they can be so long that the hip can push the saddle up into the wither with each stride, and as they turn.

 Challenge 7: Gaited Horses

-Gaited horses tend to be hard to fit because of the layback of their shoulders and the unique muscling in their backs and shoulders.
-Gaited horses also need more freedom of movement in the shoulder area than do non-gaited horses, calling for a saddle that fits differently than most others.
-Although the saddles are generally designed to fit the gaited horse’s back, saddle makers know that each individual horse has its own conformational issues.
+Gaited horses tend to be hard to fit because of the laying back of their shoulders and the unique muscling in their backs and shoulders.
+Gaited horses also need more freedom of movement in the shoulder area than non-gaited horses, calling for a saddle that fits differently than most others.
+Although the saddles are generally designed to provide the gaited horse’s back, saddle makers know that each horse has its conformational challenges.